Environment and Sustainability

 - Butterfly Garden: Working with a grant from Greening Australia our students assisted in the design and planting of a habitat to attract butterflies in particular the Eltham Copper Butterfly

-- Each year the Year 6 graduating class purchase a fruit tree for the orchard as a perpetual legacy for the school
+- Each year the Year 6 graduating class make a purchase for example a tree for the orchard or piece of art as a perpetual legacy for the school

 Our buildings and office incorporate sustainability technology and practices: